byzyworks/tridymake-mscs-edition/README.md

 ### **Common Options: `--client`, `--remote-host`, `--remote-port`, `--remote-timeout`**

 `--client` is an option that activates client mode, which as an option (as opposed to a subcommand) is significantly unlike the other modes in that it doesn't have to be exclusive to these other modes.
-In fact, even calling TridyDB with `tridydb server --client` is allowed; it just creates what is effectively a proxy server.
+In fact, even calling Tridymake with `Tridymake server --client` is allowed; it just creates what is effectively a proxy server.
 The behavior when combined with inline or console mode is more obvious.

-An instance of TridyDB launched in client mode will perform the tokenization and parsing of entered statements on its own, but later will offload the execution of these statements and storage of the resulting database to the server specified by `--remote-host` (or localhost, if ommitted).
+An instance of Tridymake launched in client mode will perform the tokenization and parsing of entered statements on its own, but later will offload the execution of these statements and storage of the resulting database to the server specified by `--remote-host` (or localhost, if ommitted).
 This not only subtracts some load from the server (by leaving both tokenization and parsing to the client-side), but also allows the client to pick up on incomplete statements and syntactical issues where it would be at its most capable and also most reasonable to provide feedback.
 In fact, it would be necessary for multi-line input to detect incomplete statements, but impractical to manage this server-side, especially in a multi-user environment where a server might make more sense.

-Unsurprisingly, client mode requires a TridyDB server in which to send its output, and the user should give the details of this server through the `--remote-host` and `--remote-port` arguments to the program whenever it is started.
+Unsurprisingly, client mode requires a Tridymake server in which to send its output, and the user should give the details of this server through the `--remote-host` and `--remote-port` arguments to the program whenever it is started.
 Leaving these blank will lead it to use the defaults, which suggest it connects to a server running on the same system (localhost) bound to the same default port 21780.

-Additionally, `--remote-timeout` can be be used to give a maximum period in milliseconds that the client should be expected to wait for its server to respond, where TridyDB will respond with an error after this period if the server does not respond.
+Additionally, `--remote-timeout` can be be used to give a maximum period in milliseconds that the client should be expected to wait for its server to respond, where Tridymake will respond with an error after this period if the server does not respond.

 Giving an incorrect server, port number - meaning to one that doesn't exist, is down, or goes down - doesn't generate errors initially, due to it being that requests to the server are effectively stateless, and every new set of commands sent is a new connection.
 Errors are only sent back once the client attempts to send parsed statement output to the server.